 The discourse surrounding the linguistic diversity in India has always been chaotic, with multiple strands ─ suspended without a common knot.
 One such strand which never fails to entertain bystanders is the question of “Why Tamilnadu doesn’t speak Hindi?”
 A simple, yet sophisticated, retort to the question is “Why should it speak Hindi?”
 The arguments that are drawn in response to this retort have become too banal now that they might put even legislators stalling parliament to shame.

 The central argument on which the entire discourse rests is that ─ “Hindi is our Nationallanguage”.
 And every time someone makes this argument, somewhere B.R.
 Ambedkar would be smashing his head on the wall in shame.
 If you are reading this, you are most likely aware that the 'National language' claim is false.
-Two quick facts (without getting into the nuances): Hindi, along with English is our 'Official language' for administrative (read 'practical') purposes and our constitution doesn’t recognise any language as national language.
+Two quick facts (without getting into the nuances): Hindi, along with 22 other languages is the 'Official language' for administrative (read 'practical') purposes; the constitution doesn’t recognise any language as national language.
 The problem here isn’t that a large section of the masses (educated and un-educated alike) are ignorant of the constitution; far from it.
 The real problem is two-fold: one, the dubious normative assumptions that the proponents of the claim hold and two, the absurdity of words hijacking thought.

 Dubious normative assumptions